janko/janko.io/_posts/2015-10-04-introducing-shrine.md

 DoS your application by uploading large images ([#1320]).

 Shrine also implements `background_helpers` in a very safe way.
-For example, it could potentially happen that the user changes the attachment before it's finished processing and storing.
+For example, it could potentially happen that the user changes the attachment before the background job is finished processing and storing.
 In this situation a naive implementation would replace a new file with an old stored one, but Shrine, once it's done with processing and storing, checks if the attachment has changed, and if it did it doesn't do the replacement.

 ## Conclusion

-I felt like file uploads haven't been solved yet in Ruby, and I wanted to change that.
 Shrine ships with a lot of other plugins that I haven't managed to cover here, but I encourage you to check them out.
-Shrine will definitely help me write better file uploads, I hope it will for you too.
+I spent a lot of time studying other solutions and their open issues, and hopefully I managed to build the next level of file uploads.

 [Shrine]: https://github.com/janko-m/shrine
 [plugin system]: http://twin.github.io/the-plugin-system-of-sequel-and-roda/